GaspardIV/compiler/readme.md

 To use the compiler, run the following command: ./latc filename.lat, where filename.lat is the name of the Latte source file that you want to compile.

 ## Syntax
 Below some syntax examples.
-Full grammar can be found in /Latte.cf in BNFC format.
+Full grammar can be found in ./Latte.cf in BNFC format.
+More examples can be found in `lattests/good`. `lattests/bad` contains programs that are not correct and are rejected by the compiler.

 ```java
 // print positive even numbers up to 10